eteran/c-vector/README.md

 is thus header only.
 Usage is simple:

 	/* if this is defined, then the vector will double in capacity each
-	 * it runs out of space if it is not defined, then the vector will
+	 * time it runs out of space. if it is not defined, then the vector will
 	 * be conservative, and will have a capcity no larger than necessary.
 	 * having this defined will minimize how often realloc gets called.
 	 */